CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Frozen enemies take 3x damage (although explosive damage is not multiplied).
 Frozen dreadnoughts take 2.66x damage (not 2.5x damage, unlike what the wiki says).

 * Frozen wardens don’t grant their allies the half-damage and regeneration buffs.
+The same applies to korlok healing pods, which will not heal the korlok when frozen.

 * Wardens will occasionally stop and scream, after which some grunts are spawned near it.
 Stunning, freezing, or fearing the warden during the scream channel will cancel the grunt summons.